FraterCCCLXIII/panentheon/docs/iconotheca-universalis.md

 ---

-### **Two Golden Fish**
+### **Two Fish**
-Originating in the East, the golden fish symbolize liberation and spiritual freedom.
-They represent being free despite living in the ocean of becoming.
-To be free is like being a fish in the water without fear of drowning.
-Similar motifs are found connected to Poseidon in the West.
+Sharing common themes in both the West and East, the fish symbolize liberation and spiritual freedom.
+They represent being free despite living in the ocean of becoming—liberation is like being a fish in the water without fear of drowning.
+Within Buddhism these fish are often gold in color and referred to as the Golden Fish.
+Similar motifs are found connected to Poseidon in the West when the fish are paired with a Trident.
+In Christianity they are paired in with an anchor.
+St. Augustine wrote of Jesus, “He was able to live…without sin in the abyss of this mortality as in the depths of waters.”
+City of God xviii.
+23

 ---